What is self-exclusion?

 For more information on self-excluding from all land-based bingo venues in the UK, please visit the Bingo Association website.

-Remote Gambling: Online via PC, Laptop, Smartphone or Tablet
+Online Gambling via PC, Laptop, Smartphone or Tablet

-- If you cannot find out how to self-exclude, or if this is not an option (i.e. how you can close the account), then contact their customer services team over the phone, via email or live chat.
+- If you would like to exclude from just one gambling company, go to the website of the operator with whom you have an account.
+Find the page called ‘Responsible Gambling’ and you should find information about self-exclude.
+If you cannot find out how to self-exclude, or if this is not an option (i.e. how you can close the account), then contact their customer services team over the phone, via email or live chat.

 Should I do anything else?